Louise Richardson: Life

+She is married to Thomas Jevon, a physician based in Massachusetts.
+They have three adult children.

 Career

+Harvard University

-From 1989 to 2001 Richardson served as an assistant professor and then an associate professor in the John F. Kennedy School of Government at Harvard.
-During this period she also served for eight years as Head Tutor and chair of the Board of Tutors (Director of Undergraduate Studies) in the School of Government Department.
-Richardson continued to serve in numerous administrative capacities at Harvard, including the Faculty Council and various committees concerned with undergraduate education, the status of women, and human rights.
-In July 2001, she was appointed executive dean of the Radcliffe Institute for Advanced Study.
+From 1989 to 2001, Richardson was as an assistant professor and then associate professor in the Department of Government at Harvard University.
+During this period she was also for eight years head tutor and chair of the board of tutors (Director of Undergraduate Studies) in the Department of Government.
+Richardson continued to work in numerous administrative capacities at Harvard, including the Faculty Council and various committees concerned with undergraduate education, the status of women, and human rights.

+Richardson's academic focus was on international security with an emphasis on terrorist movements in the 1990s.
+When Harvard's Graduate School of Arts and Sciences presented its Centennial Award for distinguished alumni to Richardson in 2013, the official citation noted her contributions to the field: "The lessons she began to teach us — before we knew how much we needed them — grow more relevant with each new incident of terror our world faces."